 Democracy is under pressure worldwide.
 For years, there has been democratic backsliding: a qualitative decline in the essential elements of healthy democracies.
 Even established democracies like the U.S., the UK, Canada and EU member states are not immune to the erosion of democracy.
 Protecting, strengthening and supporting democracy at home and abroad starts with getting our own house in order.
 We must “prove democracy works” at home not just because we want the best form of government to deliver for our people, but also if we want to be credible abroad.

 Defend Democracy has therefore launched a Transatlantic Democracy Dialogue, bringing together high-level democracy stakeholders from across the Transatlantic region.
 The invitation-only gatherings aim to revitalise what brings Transatlantic allies together: our shared values.
 The working meetings contribute to protecting, strengthening and supporting democracies’ values (democracy, rule of law, and human rights, including press freedom), both at home and abroad.

 Defend Democracy has been working transatlantically from its informal start on 8 November 2017.
 We are grateful that our project Transatlantic Democracy Dialogue is supported by the U.S. Mission to the EU.

 - The first Transatlantic Democracy Dialogue (November 2021) was about democratic backsliding; our input was shared with the Summit for Democracy.

 - The second Transatlantic Democracy Dialogue (April 2022) was about how Ukraine and the Belarus opposition are on the frontline of the fight for freedom and democracy.

-- The second Transatlantic Democracy Dialogue (June 2022) was about hybrid threats and increasing societal resilience, especially in the context of Russia’s war on Ukraine, freedom and democracy.
+- The third Transatlantic Democracy Dialogue (June 2022) was about hybrid threats and increasing societal resilience, especially in the context of Russia’s war on Ukraine, freedom and democracy.

 We look forward to many more productive meetings that not only strengthen democracy, but also the bond between its allies.